launchbadge/sqlx/README.md

 #### Static

-The `sqlx::query!` macro prepares the SQL query and interprets the result in order to constrain input types and infer output types.
+The `sqlx::query!` macro prepares the SQL query at compile time and interprets the result in order to constrain input types and infer output types.
 The result of `query!` is an anonymous struct (or named tuple).

 ```rust